 Because the cannabis industry is new and highly regulated, and in some locations, a medicinal-only product, cannabis recalls ARE news.
 A cannabis recall will get local and potentially national media coverage.
 So, how should cannabis companies prepare for the inevitable recall?
 In short, these 3 steps will help you tremendously: learn, lean, communicate.

-Learn the Recall Process From Your State Cannabis Regulatory Body
+Learn the Product Recall Process From Your State Cannabis Regulatory Body

 Because the cannabis industry is new, so are the regulatory bodies that oversee them.
 Keep in mind your cannabis regulation division may not even have staff members who have started a recall.
 Get ahead of it.